Investigating Memorization in Video Diffusion Models: Introduction

-\item \textbf{Novel evaluation metrics for content and motion memorization} (Sec. \ref{metric}).
-We develop new evaluation metrics tailored separately for content and motion memorization.
+To address these limitations, we first redefine content memorization as a frame-level phenomenon independent of motion memorization in Sec. \ref{sec:metric}, addressing cases where the existing video-level definition fails, especially in content-only memorization scenarios.
+For motion memorization, we introduce a disentangled definition that applies to all generation types, overcoming the limitations of prior definitions that are entangled with content and only applicable to image-to-video (I2V) generation.
+Then, we correspondingly develop new evaluation metrics tailored separately for content and motion memorization.
 Our content memorization metric shows improved accuracy over baseline, while our motion memorization metric is the first of its kind designed for VDMs.
-It emphasizes the detection of motion patterns that pose privacy risks and has demonstrated reasonable performance in experiments.

-\item \textbf{Systematic extraction and analysis of memorization in VDMs} (Sec. \ref{case_study}).
-Using our proposed metrics and insights from IDM memorization research, we are the first to systematically extract training data from various VDMs, including text-conditional models trained on large datasets like WebVid-10M~\citep{webvid-10m} and obtain valuable findings.
+It emphasizes detecting motion patterns that pose privacy risks and has demonstrated reasonable performance in experiments.
+Then, in Sec. \ref{sec:case_study}, using our proposed metrics and insights from IDM memorization research~\citep{somepalli_2023_neurips,wen_2024_iclr}, we are the first to systematically extract training data from various VDMs~\citep{modelscope,lavie,videocrafter1,videocrafter2,ramvid}, including text-conditional models trained on large datasets like WebVid-10M~\citep{webvid-10m} and obtain valuable findings.
 Unlike prior research that relied on individual instances of generated videos extracted from project websites, we provide a comprehensive analysis of memorization frequency by quantifying similarity scores and memorized generation percentages using our proposed metrics.
 Our findings reveal that memorization is widespread, affecting not only video data but also image data used for training text-to-image (T2I) models, which serve as backbones for VDMs, introducing privacy risks.
-This aspect has been overlooked by previous research, which even suggests T2I backbones as a potential remedy for the issue.
-Moreover, we found that VDMs pretrained on public datasets and fine-tuned on larger, higher-quality private datasets still memorize public data.
+This aspect has been overlooked by previous research~\citep{frame_by_familiar_frame}, which even suggests T2I backbones as a potential remedy for the issue.
+Moreover, we found that VDMs pretrained on public datasets~\citep{webvid-10m,ucf-101} and fine-tuned on larger, higher-quality private datasets still memorize public data.
 This suggests that the overall extent of memorization may be underestimated, as these models may also memorize private datasets.
+Finally, in Sec. \ref{sec:strategies}, we propose remedies by adapting image memorization detection strategies for VDMs.
+By incorporating the temporal dimension, we develop methods capable of detecting both content and motion memorization separately with high effectiveness and efficiency.